 (e) if a document was served by e-mail, with a copy of the sent e-mail indicating the successful dispatch to the other party of the e-mail and any attachments concerned.

 (2) If proof of service in accordance with sub-rule (1) is provided, it is presumed, until the contrary is proved, that the party on whom it was served has knowledge of the contents of the document.
-The relevant provisions of the Electronic Communications and Transactions Act 25 of 2002 are applicable in respect of any issue concerning service by e-mail.
+The relevant provisions of the Electronic Communications and Transactions Act 25 of 2002 are applicable in respect of any issue concerning service by e-mail or the service of a notice of proceedings by short message service as permitted by rule 5A.

 (3) The Commission may accept proof of service in a manner other than prescribed in this Rule, as sufficient.

-Rule 7 How to file documents with the Commission
+7 How to file documents with the Commission

-(1) A party must file documents with the Commission—
+(1) A party must file documents with the Commission -

-(a) by handing the document to the regional office or the office of the Department of Labour at the address listed in Schedule One;
+(a) by handing the document to the regional office of the CCMA or the office of the Department of Labour at the address listed in Schedule One;

-(b) by sending a copy of the document by registered post to the regional office or an office of the Department of Labour at the address listed in Schedule One; or
+(b) by sending a copy of the document by registered post to the regional office of the CCMA at the address listed in Schedule One; or

-(c) by faxing or e-mailing the document to the regional office or an office of the Department of Labour at a number or e-mail address listed in Schedule One.
-Documents filed by means of e-mail must be transmitted in a format that is compatible with software used by the Commission at the time of filing.
+(c) by faxing or e-mailing the document to the regional office of the CCMA using a fax number or e-mail address listed in Schedule One.
+Documents filed by means of e-mail must be transmitted in MS Word or PDF format

+[FN: Microsoft Word or MS-WORD (often called Word) is a graphical word processing program that allows users to type and save documents.
+Portable Document Format (PDF) is a file format used to present and exchange documents reliably]

-(2) A document is filed with the Commission when—
+(2) A document is filed with the Commission when -

 (a) the document is handed to the regional office or an office of the Department of Labour listed in Schedule One;

-(b) a document sent by registered post is received by the regional office or an office of the Department of Labour listed in Schedule One;
+(b) a document sent by registered post is received, or presumed to be received as provided for in Rule 8, by the regional office of the CCMA listed in Schedule One;

-(c) the transmission of a fax is completed; or
+(c) the transmission of a fax is successfully completed; or

-(d) the e-mail is received in the regional office or an office of the Department of Labour listed in Schedule One, as provided for in the Electronics Communications and Transactions Act 25 of 2002.
+(d) the e-mail is received in the regional office of the CCMA, as provided for in the Electronics Communications and Transactions Act 25 of 2002.

 (3) A party must only file the original of a document, if requested to do so by the Commission or a commissioner.
-A party must comply with a request to file an original document within seven (7) days of the request.
+A party must comply with a request to file an original document within seven (7) days of the request,

-Rule 8 Documents and notices sent by registered post
+8 Documents and notices sent by registered post

-Any document or notice sent by registered post by a party or the Commission is presumed, until the contrary is proved, to have been received by the person to whom it was sent seven (7) days after it was posted
+Any document or notice sent by registered post by a party or the Commission is presumed, until the contrary is proved, to have been received by the person to whom it was sent seven (7) days after it was posted.

-Rule 9 How to seek condonation for documents delivered late
+9 How to seek condonation for documents delivered late

 (1) This Rule applies to any referral document or application delivered outside of the applicable time period prescribed in the Act or these Rules.

-(2) A party must apply for condonation, in terms of Rule 31, when delivering the document to the Commission.
+(2) A party must apply for condonation, in terms of Rule 31, when delivering the document late to the Commission.

-(3) An application for condonation must set out the grounds for seeking condonation and must include details of the following—
+(3) An application for condonation must set out the grounds for seeking condonation and must include details of the following:

 (a) the degree of lateness;